spprashaant/NeighborhoodMaps/README.md

 * Install the project dependencies by running `npm install`.
 This will download the node_modules folder.
 * start the server with `npm start` or `yarn start`

+## Running the application in production mode

+* npm run build
+* serve -s build

+Ensure that serve is installed by running npm install -g serve And then visit http://localhost:5000 to view the application in production mode Service worker functionality will be available in production mode.

 ## FourSquare API

 This project uses the FourSquare api to load the locations